dgurudot/app/privacy-nd.md

 **PRIVACY POLICY**

-**Last updated  04/15/2020**
+**Last updated  06/03/2020**

-Thank you for choosing to be part of our community at  ND CyberLaw  ("**Law Firm**", "**we**", "**us**", or "**our**").
+Thank you for choosing to be part of our community at  ND Cyberlaw  ("**Law Firm**", "**we**", "**us**", or "**our**").
 We are committed to protecting your personal information and your right to privacy.
 If you have any questions or concerns about our  policy, or our practices with regards to your personal information, please contact us at  nisheeth@ndcyberlaw.com

 When you visit our  and use our services, you trust us with your personal information.
 We take your privacy very seriously.
 In this  privacy policy, we seek to explain to you in the clearest way possible what information we collect, how we use it and what rights you have in relation to it.
 We hope you take some time to read through it carefully, as it is important.
 If there are any terms in this  privacy policy that you do not agree with, please discontinue use of our  and our services.